slsa-framework/slsa/docs/spec/v1.1/source-requirements.md

 ## Levels

-### Level 0: No guarantees

-Summary: L0 represents the lack of a Source level.
-Projects are L0 by definition before adopting SLSA.

-Intended for: Experimental Projects, or other Projects early in their lifecycle.

-Requirements: N/A

-Benefits: N/A

 ### Level 1: Version controlled

 Summary: The project source is stored and managed through a modern version control system.

-Intended for: Organizations that are unwilling or unable to host their source on a version control platform.
+Intended for: Organizations that are unwilling or unable to host their source on a source control platform.
 If possible, skip to Level 2.

 Requirements: